 The function of insulation is to minimize the radiation and convection transfer of heat with a minimum of solid conduction so that our homes stay warmer in cool weather and cooler in warm weather.

-In this section I discuss the merits and uses of various types of well-known insulations and inform you on how best to evaluate R-values.
+In this section, we discuss the merits and uses of various types of well-known insulations and seek to better inform you on how to best evaluate R-values.

 R stands for 'resistance to heat flow.'
 The greater the R-value, the greater the insulative power.
 R-value requirements depend on factors such as local climate and the surface you are insulating (walls, ceiling, floor, etc.) and will be regulated by your local building code.
 I suggest you contact the office of your city or county building inspector for the requirements of your area.
 Each region of the country has different requirements for adequate amounts of insulation.